Image: Airplane wing at sunrise. (Compliant with DOJ requirements.)

 I = Intensity or in modern terms, magnetic flux density. Ø = measured magnetic flux. r = radius, distance from a center-point, or for complex vector sum calculations, “r” is the hypotenuse.

 Footnote 2.
 I have invented new methods for testing EMI harmonic transients (S/N) within a facility.
-These systems create increased accuracy of our assessments, providing deeper insights into challenged immunity.
+These systems enhance the accuracy of our assessments, providing deeper insights into compromised immunity.

 Footnote 3.
 Professional nuclear radiation testing requires ANSI-approved personal protective equipment (PPE.)
 Testing also requires specific licensing and insurance.
-Be sure to receive a PDF of the company’s license and their certificate of insurance with this service listed, prior to entering contractual agreements.
+Be sure to receive a PDF of the company’s license and certificate of insurance, with this service listed, before entering into contractual agreements.

 Read: ‘What is the difference between EMF and EMR Testing?’